jhartz/gradefast/docs/yaml-format.md

 - path: "C:\\Users\\Me\\Downloads\\Lab1 Download"
   # The regular expression to match with the folders.
   regex: "^[0-9]+-[0-9]+ - (.+) - .+$"
+  # If anything matching zip folder isn't unzipped, unzip it
+  check zipfiles: true
+  # If any loose .java files are lying around, move them into folders
+  check files: ["java"]

 commands:
 - name: Test Opener